NASCAR Hall of Fame

 Bucket List Draw

 From the very beginning of the effort to bring the NASCAR Hall to Charlotte, it was intended to be a place of pilgrimage for NASCAR fans.
-The average distance half of its attendees travel from is 440 miles or more.
+Nearly 40 percent of guests travel more than 500 miles to experience the NASCAR Hall, and an estimated 62 percent stay overnight in Charlotte.
 Attendees have visited the venue from all 50 states and six continents.
-Plus, nearly 40 percent of visitors indicate that it’s their primary reason for coming to Charlotte.
+Plus, nearly 40 percent of guests indicate that it’s their primary reason for coming to Charlotte.

 The NASCAR Hall has been a driving influence in the Charlotte Convention Center’s success over the last decade thanks to the 40,000-square-foot Crown Ballroom that was added as part of the complex’s initial construction.
 Most visiting conventions seek a signature event venue that’s representative of the region, and thanks to the NASCAR Hall's connectivity to the convention center, it provides the perfect backdrop.
 Over the years, the venue has complemented the center’s events by playing host to mega-corporate gatherings like Miller Coors and serving as the perfect Charlotte-centric setting for gatherings such as the 2012 Democratic National Convention.